adent11/PID-Box/README.md

 * Laser cut all walls
 * Drilled to fix some holes that were the wrong size
-* Recut a wall to have labels
+* Recut a wall to have my name, labels for the switches, and some holes that should have been there
 * Started making fritzing diagram
 </p>
 </details>